c19early.org COVID-19 treatment researchBromhexineBromhexine (more..)

 Figure 20.
 Efficacy vs. cost for COVID-19 treatments.

-Statistically significant lower risk is seen for ventilation and ICU admission.
-3 studies from 3 independent teams in 2 countries show significant improvements.
+Significantly lower risk is seen for ventilation and ICU admission.
+3 studies from 3 independent teams in 2 countries show significant benefit.
 Meta analysis using the most serious outcome reported shows 43% [-5‑69%] lower risk, without reaching statistical significance.
 Results are similar for peer-reviewed studies.
 Early treatment is more effective than late treatment.
 Currently all studies are RCTs.

 Bromhexine efficacy may vary depending on the degree of TMPRSS-dependent fusion for different variants3,4.